Now that winter is upon us, you might be starting to think about where and when your next break will be - and how to maximise your time off.

-Turns out, we can!
-In 2020, there’s a way to enjoy 35 days of annual leave and it doesn’t involving calling in sick.
+And turns out that in 2020, there’s a way to enjoy more days of annual leave and it doesn’t involving calling in sick.

-In the UK, we’re entitled to 25 days off work per year, which excludes weekends and bank holidays.
+In the UK, we’re entitled to an average of 28 days off work per year, which excludes weekends and bank holidays.
 But if you’re looking for more time to relax and recharge, there are particular dates you should book off.

-According to the Evening Standard, next year’s Easter weekend is a great time to extend your holiday.
-Easter falls on April 12th, so if you book off April 14th, 15th, 16th and 17th, you’ll end up having a 10-day holiday.
-It’s hard to say no to that!
+According to the Evening Standard, next year’s Easter weekend is a great time to extend your holiday in 2021.
+In fact, you can enjoy an 11-day holiday if you book off 9th April – 19th April.

 Or you could enjoy a 9-day holiday if you book off the Tuesday, Wednesday, Thursday and Friday after any Bank Holiday Monday.

-Christmas is a big opportunity for time off, as many of us travel to see family or simply want some quiet time at home to enjoy the festivities with loved ones.
+Christmas is, of course, a big opportunity for time off, as many of us travel to see family or simply want some quiet time at home to enjoy the festivities with loved ones.
 If you book time off strategically here, you’ll enjoy two weeks and three weekends off work.
 Sounds ideal!

 To make this work, you need to book seven days of your annual leave.
 Christmas falls on Friday next year with Boxing Day on the Saturday.
 However, it’s going to be officially observed on the following Monday.